Basics About Your Newborn?s Body

 Rashes and other skin conditions are common in newborns.
 Here's a look at several:

 Acne.
-Newborn acne, or pimples that can break out on the baby's face, usually appears at 2 to 3 weeks of age.
-The cause is unknown, but it seems to be associated with maternal hormones (maternal androgens) that pass from the placenta to the baby during pregnancy.
+Newborn acne, or pimples that can break out on the baby's face, usually appears at 2 weeks to 3 weeks of age.
+The cause is unknown, but it seems to be associated with maternal hormones that pass from the placenta to the baby during pregnancy.
 The acne may worsen by 1 month but generally goes away without treatment.
 It may be helpful to gently wash the baby's face once a day with a mild soap to keep milk residue off the skin.

 Cradle cap.
 Cradle cap looks like scaly white patches on the scalp.
 These patches are usually gone in a few months.
 In severe cases, the rash can spread onto the body, causing red bumps with a greasy appearance.
 Removing the flakes from the scalp with a soft brush during bath time can help prevent it from worsening.